cns-iu/hra-ftu-explorer-supporting-information/data-preprocessing/ftu2-pseudo-code.md

   - It has to be RUI registered, unless it is from the skin, which only has 1 AS.
 The query at [https://apps.humanatlas.io/api/grlc/hra-pop.html#get-/datasets-with-ftu](https://apps.humanatlas.io/api/grlc/hra-pop.html#get-/datasets-with-ftu) returns datasets that collide with an AS that has an FTU in it.
   - The CT has to be crosswalked.
 We can only use cell type populations for crosswalked CTs for the FTU Explorer, because all the CTs in the FTU illustrations are crosswalked.

+## Code overview

+The FTU2 code consists of Python scripts and a `bash` driver script called `run_all.sh` that runs them in sequence. `shared.py` defines common functions (e.g., making web requests) and sets variables used across the workflow.
+It is not run but imported as a module:

+1. `00-identify-cell-types-ftu-only.py` compiles a list of cell types only found in FTUs, validated against ASCT+B tables.
+2. `10-hra-pop-preprocessing-cell-type-population.py`
+3. `20-hra-pop-preprocessing-metadata.py`
+4. `30-anatomogram-preprcossing-cell-type-population.py` downloads anatomogram data from the [Single-Cell Expression Atlas (SCEA)](https://www.ebi.ac.uk/gxa/sc/home), extracts cells and biomarkers expressions from cells, ad transforms them into a ds-graph format (see "ds-graph" entry in [HRA KG paper](https://www.nature.com/articles/s41597-025-05183-6/tables/1)).
+5. `40-anatomogram-preprocessing-metadata.py` extracts donor data from experimental design files obtained from the SCEA.

+6. `50-combine-all.py` (driver script) takes cell type populations and metadata from anatomogram and HRApop and makes them available for the [assets folder](https://github.com/hubmapconsortium/hra-ui/tree/main/apps/ftu-ui/src/assets/TEMP) of the FTU Explorer.

 ## What the FTU Explorer Needs

 The FTU Explorer needs two data products to display cell by gene data for its FTU illustrations: